Heather Martel

-Shaped by countless teachers – primarily Eastern Ontario’s seasonal changes, Fundy tidal rhythms, and the movement of breath – my approach is informed by nature-based and transpersonal perspectives.
+Shaped by countless teachers – primarily Eastern Ontario’s seasonal changes, Fundy tidal rhythms, and the movement of breath – my approach to this work is informed by nature-based and transpersonal perspectives.

 Like a birth plan, we can consider what is important, have key conversations, and make arrangements to help support certain outcomes.
 This process can also illuminate areas of our life in need of greater tending.